Citadel of Saigon

 In the late 18th century, the city of Saigon was the subject of warfare between the Tây Sơn dynasty, which had toppled the Nguyễn lords who ruled southern Vietnam, and Nguyễn Ánh, the nephew of the last Nguyễn lord.
 The city changed hands multiple times before Nguyễn Ánh captured the city in 1789.
 Under the directions of French officers recruited for him, a Vauban style "octagonal" citadel was built in 1790.
 Thereafter, the Tây Sơn never attacked southern Vietnam again, and the military protection allowed Nguyễn Ánh to get a foothold in the region.
 He used this to build an administration and strengthen his forces for a campaign that united Vietnam in 1802, resulting in his coronation as Gia Long.

 In 1833, his son Minh Mạng was faced with a rebellion led by Lê Văn Khôi, which started after the tomb of Khôi's father Lê Văn Duyệt was desecrated by imperial officials.
-The rebels took control of the citadel and the revolt continued until the imperial forces took control of the citadel in 1835.
+The rebels took control of the citadel and the revolt continued until the imperial forces retook control of the citadel in 1835.
 Following the capture of the citadel, Minh Mạng ordered its razing and replacement with a smaller square stone-built structure, that was more vulnerable to attacks.
 On February 17, 1859, the citadel was captured during the French invasion after less than a day of battle and significant amounts of military supplies were seized.
 Realising that they did not have the capacity to hold the fort against Vietnamese attempts to recapture it, the French razed it with explosives, before withdrawing their troops.